 Because of the discomfort and pain and of course the safety issues that go along with withdrawals, many people are opting for detoxification.

 Detoxification, or detox for short, is the removal of toxins from the body like drugs and alcohol.
-Detox is done strictly under medical supervision so that the end result is a person who, in a more comfortable way, doesn’t have any medical risks from not taking any more drugs or alcohol.
-After a detox, the person is then ready to go into addiction treatment.
+Detox is done strictly under medical supervision so that an end result is a person who, in a more comfortable way, doesn’t have any medical risks from not taking any more drugs or alcohol.
+After detox, the person is then ready to go into addiction treatment.

 A detoxification program should follow a protocol that is proven to be safe and successful.
-Because each person has different DNA, metabolisms and health situations, a detox protocol should be able to be adapted individually.
+Because each person has different DNA, metabolisms, and health situations, a detox protocol should be able to be adapted individually.
 For example, when an alcoholic is detoxing, they are given a drug to eliminate the risk of seizure.
 Once the person is no longer at risk for seizures, they should be given a little bit less of the drug each day until they are no longer taking it.
 But some people will be able to taper off the drug faster than others, so the speed of the tapering off process should be different for each person.

 There are also typically both inpatient and outpatient detox programs.
-An example of an outpatient detox is when a patient visits a doctor in his office and the doctor supervises their detox and prescribes any drugs that are needed.
+An example of outpatient detox is when a patient visits a doctor in his office and the doctor supervises their detox and prescribes any drugs that are needed.
 The person lives at home and visits the doctor regularly during their detox.
 During inpatient detoxification, patients check into a facility and stay until they complete their detox.
 Because the patient is under the care of medical personnel 24 hours a day, the detox can go quickly and it is normal for people to complete their withdrawal from alcohol or other drugs between 6-14 days.

 Before deciding on a detoxification program, there are questions you should ask to find what’s right for you.